dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-management-overview.md

 Dapr enables states to be:

-- Isolated to an application
+- Isolated to an application.
-- Shared in a state store between applications
+- Shared in a state store between applications.
 - Shared between multiple applications across different state stores.

 For more details read [How-To: Share state between applications]({{< ref howto-share-state.md >}}),